Stories & connections.

 The Vibes are just the beginning in Upstate NY’s Schoharie County.
 Line dancing, trivia, pancake breakfasts, and outhouse races…there’s always something to do.

 How Did Schoharie Get Its Name?
-Upstate NY’s Small Town Timeline Of Historic Names
+Upstate NY’s Small Town Timeline of Historic Names

 The area now known as the Village of Schoharie was first named by the Mohawk people, who referred to it with a term transliterated as Ska-ahár-ree, commonly interpreted to mean “driftwood” or “floodwaters,” in reference to the Schoharie Creek.